 I see hope.
 It is the thing with feathers.

-*Hope is the thing with feathers That perches in the soul, And sings the tune without the words, And never stops at all, And sweetest in the gale is heard; And sore must be the storm That could abash the little bird That kept so many warm, Emily Dickinson (affiliate link to wall art)
+*Hope is the thing with feathers That perches in the soul, And sings the tune without the words, And never stops at all, And sweetest in the gale is heard; And sore must be the storm That could abash the little bird That kept so many warm, Emily Dickinson (affiliate link to sweet quote in floating frame)

 If you can relate at all please let me know & I’d love for you to share this post.
 And if you want support around the topic of grief, you may enjoy One Thousand Gifts or A Grief Observed (affiliate links).